Cádiz: Carnival

+Cuisine

 The gastronomy of Cádiz includes stews and sweets typical of the comarca and the city.

 Demographics

 According to a 2021 census estimate, the population of the city of Cádiz was 114,244 (the third-most-populated city of the province after Jerez de la Frontera, with 212,830 inhabitants, and Algeciras with 122,982).
 It is the only capital city in Spain that is not the most or second-most populated City on its province.
 Cádiz is the fifty-seventh-largest Spanish city.
 In recent years, the city's population has steadily declined; it is the only municipality of the Bay of Cádiz (the comarca composed of Cádiz, Chiclana, El Puerto de Santa María, Puerto Real, and San Fernando), whose population has diminished.
 There are forecasts that Cádiz may become the fourth or fifth city in the province after losing more than 10,000 inhabitants from 2011 to 2021.
 Between 1995 and 2006, it lost more than 14,000 residents, a decrease of 9%.

 Among the causes of this loss of population is the peculiar geography of Cádiz; the city lies on a narrow spit of land hemmed in by the sea.
 Consequently, there is a pronounced shortage of land to be developed.
 The city has very little vacant land, and a high proportion of its housing stock is relatively low in density.
 (That is to say, many buildings are only two or three stories tall, and they are only able to house a relatively small number of people within their "footprint".)
 The older quarters of Cádiz are full of buildings that, because of their age and historical significance, are not eligible for urban renewal.

 Two other physical factors tend to limit the city's population.
 It is impossible to increase the amount of land available for building by reclaiming land from the sea; a new national law governing coastal development thwarts this possibility.
 Also, because Cádiz is built on a sandspit, it is a costly proposition to sink foundations deep enough to support the high-rise buildings that would allow for a higher population density.
 As it stands, the city's skyline is not substantially different from in the Middle Ages.
 A 17th-century watchtower, the Tavira Tower, still commands a panoramic view of the city and the bay despite its relatively modest 45 m height.
 (See below.)

 Cádiz is the provincial capital with the highest rate of unemployment in Spain.
 This, too, tends to depress the population level.
 Young Gaditanos, those between 18 and 30 years of age, have been migrating to other places in Spain (Madrid and Castellón, chiefly), as well as to other places in Europe and the Americas.
 The population younger than twenty years old is only 20.58% of the total, and the population older than sixty-five is 21.67%, making Cádiz one of the most aged cities in all of Spain.